Shiva Yagya at the

 Special Days Yagyas

-An on-going series of special yagyas every month according to the Vedic calendar
+An on-going series of nine special yagyas every month according to the Vedic calendar

 Hanuman Yagya